Sonic Youth: Alternative tunings

-Sonic Youth's sound relied heavily on the use of alternative tunings.
-Scordatura on stringed instruments has been used for centuries and alternative guitar tunings had been used for decades in blues music, and to a limited degree in rock music (such as with Lou Reed's Ostrich guitar on The Velvet Underground & Nico).
+Sonic Youth's sound relied heavily on their use of bespoke alternative guitar tunings.
+Scordatura on stringed instruments has been used for centuries, and alternative guitar tunings had been used for decades in blues music, and to a limited degree in rock music (such as Lou Reed's ostrich guitar).
 Michael Azerrad writes that early in their career, "[Sonic Youth] could only afford cheap guitars, and cheap guitars sounded like cheap guitars.
 But with weird tunings or something jammed under a particular fret, those humble instruments could sound rather amazing – bang a drum stick on a cheap Japanese Stratocaster copy in the right tuning, crank the amplifier to within an inch of its life and it will sound like church bells."

 The tunings were painstakingly developed by Moore and Ranaldo during the band's rehearsals; Moore once reported that the odd tunings were an attempt to introduce new sounds: "When you're playing in standard tuning all the time [...] things sound pretty standard."
 Rather than re-tune for every song, Sonic Youth generally used a particular guitar for one or two songs, and would take dozens of instruments on tour.
 This would be the source of much trouble for the band, as live performances of many songs relied on specific guitars that have been uniquely prepared or otherwise altered for those exact songs.